TheEdoRan/next-safe-action/website/docs/safe-action-client/initialization-options.md

 });
 ```

-Note that the schema is used just to infer the type of the metadata, and not to validate it:
+Note that the schema is used just to infer the type of the metadata, and not to validate it.